Introduction

 The English menu item now has

-buttons are shown on the righthand side.
+buttons as shown on the righthand side.

 To generate the equivalent French menu click on the